Ayacolyte/WSL2_proxy/README.md

 ## Credit
 This small project is based on [this blog](https://zinglix.xyz/2020/04/18/wsl2-proxy/), but has been modified by me to make it functional on my instance.
 ## Important Update!
-As of Jan 7th 2025, this method works on some PCs and not others.For newer Windows 11 users (> 22h2), an alternative method is to create a .wslconfig file under your C:/User/YourUserName directory, and edit it with
+As of Jan 7th 2025, this method works on some PCs and not others.
+For newer Windows 11 users (> 22h2), an alternative method is to create a .wslconfig file under your C:/User/YourUserName directory, and edit it with
 ```config
 [wsl2]
 networkingMode=mirrored